 PURPOSE: To promote the efficient use of electrical energy by providing Customers with access to information, products and incentives which will assist them in making conservation/energy efficiency decisions and investments as well as to promote Fuel Conversion and Fuel Switching.
 In compliance with RCW 19.285, the Company will also install Measures, as defined in Section 4 of this schedule, in Company-owned or operated distribution, transmission or generation facilities to achieve Conservation.
 Conservation/energy efficiency activities will be consistent with cost-effectiveness as defined by a Total Resource Cost Test.
 Company funding for services will be limited to cost-effectiveness defined by a Utility Cost Test using the Company’s Energy Efficiency Cost Effectiveness Standard, also known as the Conservation Cost Effectiveness Standard.
 Individual programs are described under Schedules numbered between 200 and 299.

 AVAILABILITY: Except for conservation Measures installed in Company-owned or operated distribution, transmission or generation facilities, the programs described in Schedules numbered between 200 and 299 are available to Customers receiving their electrical service under Electric Tariff G from the Company, in facilities permanently located or under construction for permanent location in the Company’s electric distribution service territory.
 By virtue of this open availability and corresponding funding by all Customers through Schedule 120, all Customers are deemed to be subscribing to Conservation services offered under Schedules numbered between 200 and 299.
 The services are available to owners of these facilities and also may be provided to tenants who have obtained appropriate owner consent.
-Specific incentives may also be available to and divided among manufacturers, distributors, contactors, vendors, retailers or other entities that provide equipment or services, install or facilitate the installation of approved Measures in facilities receiving Electric Service under the Company’s Electric Tariff G.
+Specific incentives may also be available to and divided among manufacturers, distributors, contractors, vendors, retailers or other entities that provide equipment or services, install or facilitate the installation of approved Measures in facilities receiving Electric Service under the Company’s Electric Tariff G.

 Service provided under this schedule is limited to end-uses where electricity is the energy source and to Measures which increase efficiency in the use of electricity or that promote Fuel Conversion and Fuel Switching.